mmejiam-eafit/ms_datascience_ec1209_competition/readme.md

 ## Deliverable

-- Continuo: Modelo_final_continuo.ipynb
-- Binario: Modelo_final_binario.ipynb
-- Conteo: Modelo_conteo.R
+The folder named "Modelos_finales_y_entregable" contains all selected models and their methodologies.

 ### Models

 1. Continuous: Modelo_final_continuo.ipynb
-2. Binary:
+2. Binary: Modelo_final_binario.ipynb
-3. Counting:
+3. Counting: Modelo_conteo.R

 The scripts followed for variable selection method of continuous and counting datasets can be found in files "mateo/funciones.R" and "Explicación_Continua_Conteo.Rmd".